-OCD solicited applications from eligible entities through a Notice of Funding Availability or NOFA issued on Aug.
-15, 2019, which entailed a three-phase application and award process enabling OCD to receive information regarding applicants' current operations, existing capacity, proposed methodology and expansion efforts needed to implement the goals of LWI in each region.
+OCD solicited applications from eligible entities through the issuance of a Notice of Funding Availability or NOFA issued on August 15, 2019 which entailed a three-phase application and award process enabling OCD to receive information regarding applicants' current operations, existing capacity, proposed methodology and expansion efforts needed to implement the goals of the LWI in each region.
 OCD has worked with each participating grantee to incorporate components of its application into an agreement, but reserves the right to require the submission of modifications, or additions to applications, before any such agreement is finalized.
 Only one application has been accepted, and only one grant award has been issued per watershed region.
 Each accepted application represents the majority of political jurisdictions within the respective provisional watershed region.